orbit-stabilizer/React/ip-location-search/README.md

 ## Points to improve upon for next time:
 1. Have a clear idea of what the project should be before starting
     * Create mockups of the different views and actions
+2. Focus more on the architectural design of the component structure